Mortgage Protection: Redundancy Cover

 The price of your MPPI policy will vary depending on which type of cover you choose.
 “Accident, sickness and unemployment” is understandably more expensive than “accident and injury only” or “unemployment only”.

-There are also other factors that will play a role, including your age and the cost of your mortgage repayments.
+Other factors will also play a role, including your age and the cost of your mortgage repayments.

-To find out how much you can expect mortgage protection insurance for redundancy to set you back a month, contact us.
-We’ll then put in touch with an advisor who will generate accurate quotes tailored to your individual circumstances.
+Contact us to find out how much mortgage protection insurance for redundancy will cost you a month.
+We’ll then connect you with an advisor who will generate accurate quotes tailored to your individual circumstances.

 What payout can I expect from mortgage cover if I’m made redundant?

 There are caps in place.
-The majority of MPPI policies will not pay out any more than £2,000 per month or around 65% of your monthly income, whichever is the cheapest.
+Most MPPI policies will not pay out more than £2,000 per month or around 65% of your monthly income, whichever is the cheapest.

 The maximum time you can expect your payments to be covered is two years, although some only cover one year.
-If you’re a sensible saver and have emergency funds available, redundancy protection for your mortgage may not be necessary.
+If you’re a sensible saver with emergency funds available, redundancy protection for your mortgage may not be necessary.

-When will my mortgage redundancy protection policy payout?
+When will my mortgage redundancy protection policy be paid out?

-Each MPPI policy comes with an excess period, so you should also have the option to add “back to day one cover”.
+Each MPPI policy has an excess period, so you should also have the option to add “back to day one cover”.

-The excess period is how long you have to wait before you receive your first payment.
+The excess period is how long you must wait before receiving your first payment.
 This typically ranges between 30 and 90 days.
-So, if you have a 30 day excess period, you can expect to start receiving your monthly payments 30 days after your claim is submitted.
+So, if you have a 30-day excess period, you can expect to receive your monthly payments 30 days after submitting your claim.

 We're so confident in our service, we guarantee it.